by Arnie Schoenberg

 Draw a genealogical chart of your family and expand it to include the three taxonomies we've seen in this class:

-At each juncture, give the approxiamate date when that individual was born or the two groups of species divided.
+At each juncture, give the approximate date when that individual was born, or the last common ancestor between the two groups of species existed.

 Why an Atlatl Works